 Module number Module name Responsible lecturer INF-BAS4 System Architecture Prof. Dr. Wolfgang Lehner wolfgang.lehner@tu-dresden.de Contents and qualification objectives The students have the technical and methodological competence to analyze, design, validate and operate system architectures not only under functional but also under non-functional aspects such as effort, costs, real time, fault tolerance, security and data protection.
 The content of the module is chosen by the students: Operating systems, databases, computer networks, fault tolerance, data protection and data security.
 Teaching and learning methods The module includes lectures, exercises and seminars in the amount of 8 SWS (semester weeks) and the self-study.
 The courses are to be selected from the INF-BAS4 catalogue of the Faculty of Computer Science, to the specified extent, including at least 2 SWS lectures and 2 SWS exercises.
 Some courses of this module can be offered in English.
 The catalogue will be announced as usual at the faculty, at the beginning of each semester, including the language of the courses.
-Prerequisites for participation Knowledge and skills in the basics of databases, compute networks, operating systems and security at Bachelor le required.
-The following literature will help students to p the module: s and security at Bachelor level are ature will help students to prepare for Andrew S. Tanenbaum: Modern operating systems.
-Andrew S. Tanenbaum: Computer Networks.
-David Kahn: The Codebreakers: The Comprehensive History Secret Communication from Ancient Times to the Internet Theo Härder, Erhard Rahm: Database systems.
-Concepts techniques of implementation.
+Prerequisites for participation · ers: The Comprehensive History of Ancient Times to the Internet.
+Theo Härder, Erhard Rahm: techniques of implementation Database systems.
+Concepts and on.
 Usability The module is one of eight compulsory elective basic modules in the Master's programme in Computer Science, of which three are to be selected, one of seven compulsory elective basic modules in the Diploma programme in Computer Science, of which three are to be selected and one of four compulsory elective basic modules in the Diploma programme in Information Systems Engineering, of which one is to be selected.
 In the aforementioned Diploma programme in Computer Science, it fulfils the prerequisites for the compulsory elective advanced and profile modules Advanced